Lexi Haverly, Guest

 So the biggest truth about any autoimmune disease is the fact that we have to be in control of our healing process – this is by far my favorite quote to describe that:

 I honestly HATE going to the doctor because I feel like I most frequently end up paying money to be told “to ride it out” or “nothing can be done at this time” – which is SUPER frustrating.
-Even this time, after about 3 weeks of feeling yucky, I decided to go to the doctor to see if there was something underlying going on and they only tested my thyroid (which all values were perfect, best they’ve ever been) and then said there’s nothing else they can do and to come in if I feel even worse.
+Even this time, after about 3 weeks of feeling yucky, I decided to go to the doctor to see if there was something underlying going on and they only tested my thyroid (which all values were perfect, best they’ve ever been) and they said there’s nothing else they can do and to come in if I feel even worse.
 Yes, having perfect, stable thyroid numbers is great – but it makes me wonder what my body was upset at (apparently my doctor was not curious).
 Well, at 3 weeks of being sick and non-functioning, I took matters into my own hands.
 2 weeks later, I’m functional again!“What is a flare?
 What does it feel like?”
-The easiest description I can say is “imagine having… Click To Tweet
+The easiest description I can say is “imagine having one of those Click To Tweet

 Some Tips To Follow When Going Through An Autoimmune Flare